wjz1095/Ping-Tools/README.md

 * Select a certain number of packets to ping, or just ping forever
 * Select either IPv4 or IPv6 for all tools
 * A window to set or change the IP settings using netsh
 * Shortcuts include: Command Prompt, Internet Options, Network Interfaces, Notepad, Service Status Websites, Tool Information, and Windows Firewall

-Known bugs: